 The European Commission has recognised that the risks posed by payment initiation service providers are different to those presented by other payment service providers.
 They clearly pose a security risk given their access to payment accounts and a liability to the extent that they are the conduit of the details of the payment instruction, but they do not take possession of the funds.
-Therefore, payment initiation service providers have to meet an initial capital requirement of €50,000 (in contrast to the €125,000 initial capital required of a payment institution that provides payment accounts) but there is no ongoing capital requirement.
+Therefore, payment initiation service providers have to meet an initial capital requirement of €50,000 (in contrast to the €125,000 initial capital required of a payment institution that provides payment accounts), which becomes their ongoing capital requirement as they do not need to calculate using a variable method.
 Instead, payment initiation service providers must hold professional indemnity insurance.

 Payment initiation service providers will be subject to:

 * the anti-money laundering obligations imposed on regulated entities;